remastr/release-automation/README.md

 ### GitLab + Circle CI

 Generate new SSH key using guide in Help section.
 Open the project on GitLab and copy the content of public key into `Settings` -> `Repository` -> `Deploy Keys`.
 Make sure the option `Grant write permissions to this key` is checked and save the key

-TODO probably delete - public key is published from from the next step
 ### BitBucket + CircleCI

-You will need to create BitBucket user specifically for this project.
-Then, generate new SSH key using guide in Help section.
-Go to the newly created user `Personal Settings` -> `SSH Keys` -> `Add key` and copy the content of public key there.
+For this configuration, this step is unnecessary.
+The key will be generated for you in next step.

-## Adding SSH key into CI/CD tool projects settings
+## 6. Adding SSH key into CI/CD tool projects settings

 ### GitLab + Circle CI